Get a quote

 • Manage the financial and risk management aspects of the scheme such as:

-• Levies - sending notices, banking funds and following up those who are behind in their payments.
+• Levies - sending notices, banking funds and following up with those who are behind in their payments.

 • Risk management, in the form of organising insurance and ensuring all statutory compliance is met (such as organising an occupational health and safety report).